PeterDrake/cs383/README.md

 ## Getting Help
 * Write to the [course email list](mailto:25fa-cs-383-01@lclark.edu) 24/7
-* Come to the TA's lab hours, TBA
+* Come to the TA's lab hours, Tuesday and Thursday, 12:30-1:30 PM, Olin 305
 * [Make an appointment to see me](https://calendar.app.google/qegvZRaPJ5mScdCz5) or drop by my office

 ## Course Text